reactjs/react.dev/src/content/reference/react/useState.md

 #### Is using an updater always preferred? {/*is-using-an-updater-always-preferred*/}

-You might hear a recommendation to always write code like `setAge(a => a + 1)` if the state you're setting is calculated from the previous state.
+You might hear a recommendation to always write code like `setAge(a => a + 1)` if the State you're setting is calculated from the previous State.
 There is no harm in it, but it is also not always necessary.

 In most cases, there is no difference between these two approaches.
-React always makes sure that for intentional user actions, like clicks, the `age` state variable would be updated before the next click.
+React always makes sure that for intentional user actions, like clicks, the `age` State variable would be updated before the next click.
 This means there is no risk of a click handler seeing a "stale" `age` at the beginning of the event handler.

 However, if you do multiple updates within the same event, updaters can be helpful.
-They're also helpful if accessing the state variable itself is inconvenient (you might run into this when optimizing re-renders).
+They're also helpful if accessing the State variable itself is inconvenient (you might run into this when optimizing re-renders).

-If you prefer consistency over slightly more verbose syntax, it's reasonable to always write an updater if the state you're setting is calculated from the previous state.
-If it's calculated from the previous state of some *other* state variable, you might want to combine them into one object and [use a reducer.](/learn/extracting-state-logic-into-a-reducer)
+If you prefer consistency over slightly more verbose syntax, it's reasonable to always write an updater if the State you're setting is calculated from the previous State.
+If it's calculated from the previous State of some *other* State variable, you might want to combine them into one object and [use a reducer.](/learn/extracting-state-logic-into-a-reducer)

 </DeepDive>